practicalnursing/practicalnursing.github.io/docs/Courses/Semester 1/PN1109 - Anatomy and Physiology I/Objective 1/Directional terms of the body.md

 # Directional terms of the body

+The directional terms used to describe the body are:

+---

 ### Superior

 Means above or in a higher position (closer to the head).

 Example: *The eyes are superior to the neck.*

+---

 ### Inferior